appacademy/jump-start/jumpstart-files/part3/arrays_readings.md

 ## Introduction

-Complete the [Codecademy Arrays][Arrays] section if you haven't yet.
+Complete the [CodeAcademy Arrays][Arrays] section if you haven't yet.

 Arrays are useful for maintaining *ordered* collections.
 They are one of the most useful data structures in ruby; learn to use them wisely!